For school and post-16 group visits, each museum can offer a range of art-focused sessions and resources.

 Booking is essential for all visiting groups, including self-guided visits.
 Please contact individual collections to make bookings.

-The current pilot site provides four sketchbooks, one inspired by each of the four museums, showing the types of information that students might collect whilst on a visit, and examples of how they might bring these together as a coherent sketchbook page.
+The site provides four sketchbooks, one inspired by each of the museums, showing the types of information that students might collect whilst on a visit, and examples of how they might bring these together as a coherent sketchbook page.
 The sketchbooks are high resolution, allowing for deep zoom, and are overlaid with 'hotspots' that the student can trigger to open in a lightbox.
 Museum education officers use these hotspots to provide information about the composition of the page, tips to students on creating their own pages, and links to further resources about the collections to support students in developing their critical understanding of artists, techniques and materials.

 The digital sketchbook pages featured here were done using two apps: ProCreate and Pic Collage.
 In ProCreate you can draw, paint, import, crop and manipulate photos and work in layers.
 Object labels have been photographed and then pinched very small - the photographs can then be enlarged again later to retrieve information such as text and accession numbers so objects can be looked up in online catalogues when back at school.